-GDIT is hiring a Clinical Research Assistant in support of the 59th Medical Wing (59 MDW) located at Keesler Air Force Base in Biloxi, Mississippi!
+GDIT s military health team is HIRING a Clinical Research Assistant to support the 59th Medical Wing (MDW), located at Lackland Air Force Base in San Antonio, Texas.

 The 59th Medical Wing Science and Technology (ST) office advises and conducts clinical and translational research on matters pertaining to the medical aspects of the Air Expeditionary Force and the health of Air Force (AF) personnel and beneficiaries.
 In order to support the required research, ST offices conduct translational research in the areas of emergency medical care, combat casualty care, force health protection, restorative medicine, clinical and rehabilitative medicine and specialty centers.

 Summary: Serves as a Clinical Research Assistant.
 Exercising the full domain of human subject and animal research, supporting protocol implementation, data collection, human subject and /or animal protection and dissemination of clinical research findings.
 Prepares protocol binders (manual of procedures), individual subject files/records, assists with human subject informed consent, subject preparation and safety pre, intra and post intervention, experimental work as necessary.
 Provide clerical support to the primary investigator, project coordinator such as memorandums and reports.
 Assists with scheduling and administering subject/participant assessments and or interventions.
 Assists with scheduling meetings, including arranging for space, notifying participants, preparing the agenda and minutes and following-up on all commitments to ensure that necessary arrangements have been made.
 Must also input research data into several electronic databases which might include: Microsoft Outlook, Excel, WORD, PowerPoint, Access and other databases.
 Develop spreadsheets and accurately enter study participants comprehensive assessment data.
 Research areas include trauma, critical care, en route care, behavioral health, nursing clinical care, precision medicine and more.